cnabio/cnab-spec/400-claims.md

 Compared to a monotonic increment, ULID has strong advantages when it cannot be assumed that only one actor will be acting upon the CNAB claim record.
 While other unique IDs are not meaningfully sortable, ULIDs are.
 Thus, even unordered claim storage records can be sorted.

+### Namespaces

+Installation data MAY be scoped to a namespace.
+When a namespace is unset or empty, the document is considered to be global.
+Documents in a namespace MAY reference a global document, but global documents MUST NOT reference namespaced documents.

+* The combination of namespace and name must be unique.
+  How the namespace and name are represented to create a unique key is out of scope of this specification and is up to the implementing storage provider.
+* All data (installation, claim, result, and output) created by an installation MUST be defined in the same namespace.
+* When a CNAB host environment is shared between a tool that supports namespaces and one that does not, namespaced documents are not guaranteed to be accessible using a tool that does not support namespaces.

+### Labels

+Documents MAY define labels which can be used by storage providers to query for the document.
+For example, retrieving all installations with particular label.
+Labels are key/value pairs and MUST be strings.

+How labels are represented in storage is out-of-scope of this spec and is up to the implementing storage provider.

 ### Parameters

 If parameters are passed in during the operation, they MUST be stored on the claim.
 The parameter data stored in a claim is _the resolved key/value pairs_ that result from the following transformation: